deepgajjar/task_management_fe/README.md

 Project has been created using create react app

 technologies :
-React,react-router,redux-toolkit and used rtk query for manage api calls
+React,react-router,material ui,redux-toolkit and used rtk query for manage api calls

 For execute project in development